 Please note that once you delete the embed code, no-one would be able to access this report from public web.
 You will see a notification message about it.

-Difference with Sharing?
+Difference with Other Sharing Methods?

 If you played with Power BI before, you know that you can share your dashboards with people in your organization.
-This feature is totally different from embed code.
+This feature is different from embed code.
 Here are some differences between sharing dashboard and embed code;

-- You Share a Dashboard not a Report
+- You Share a Dashboard, not a Report

 You Share a Dashboard not a Report

-If you click on the ellipsis button beside a dashboard you can share it with others in your organizations with their Power BI accounts.
+If you click on the ellipsis button beside a dashboard, you can share it with others in your organizations with their Power BI accounts.

 Only those who has access to the dashboard will see the content